atreyasha/spp-explainability/docs/develop.md

         2.  it would still be useful to show when mimic and oracle align and when they don\'t

+        3.  can be done for both the train and test partitions to check for extrapolation potential for explainability

+    4. Local explainability as a failsafe

+        1.  in cases where global explainability cannot be deciphered, we can provide a failsafe of local explainability

+        2.  this can be done a per-sample basis with pattern and score specification -\> more likely to be useful on the test set

+3. Post explainability

-    3. Modelling post-explainability
+    1. Modelling framework

         1.  change frequency of tensorboard, evaluation and model saving to update-level

+        2.  encourage learning of wildcards and epsilons by increasing their scale factor defaults

+        3.  consider removing bias scaling since it seems to not be very useful

-        2.  lower learning rate further for grid training since training tends to converge fast
+        4.  lower learning rate further for grid training since training tends to converge fast

-        3.  repeat grid-search with multiple random seeds
+        5.  repeat grid-search with multiple random seeds

-        4.  use parallelized computations to fill up all GPU memory -\> would require reading-up on how to do this safely for a single GPU
+        6.  use parallelized computations to fill up all GPU memory -\> would require reading-up on how to do this safely for a single GPU

-        5.  add dedicated argument to evaluation for grid search where all results are centrally summarized in base grid directory -\> use `grid_training_arg_parser` with discriminating boolean and rename it to the something other than `resume_training`
+        7.  add dedicated argument to evaluation for grid search where all results are centrally summarized in base grid directory -\> use `grid_training_arg_parser` with discriminating boolean and rename it to the something other than `resume_training`

-        6.  replace all arg parser options that have `-1` with `None` for consistency -\> replace `-1` checks inside main scripts and replace these with `None` as well
+        8.  replace all arg parser options that have `-1` with `None` for consistency -\> replace `-1` checks inside main scripts and replace these with `None` as well

-        7.  remove all instances of `max_doc_len` -\> replace all readme usage scripts to reflect all of the above changes
+        9.  remove all instances of `max_doc_len` -\> replace all readme usage scripts to reflect all of the above changes

-        8.  consider changing `torch.no_grad` scope command to easy in-place mode command `torch.autograd.set_grad_enabled`
+        10. consider changing `torch.no_grad` scope command to easy in-place mode command `torch.autograd.set_grad_enabled`

-        9.  consider adding softmax to model forward if this is of any use
+        11. consider adding softmax to model forward if this is of any use

-    4. Post-processing extensions

-        1.  look into ATIS/SNIPS dataset as additional data-sets
+    2. Extension to new data sets

+        1.  consider extending workflow to ATIS and/or SNIPS

-            1.  re-use preprocessing functions by sending them to utils and perhaps make them more general where possible
+        2.  re-use preprocessing functions by sending them to utils and perhaps make them more general where possible

-            2.  both have some papers which could be cited to add some relevance
+        3.  both have some papers which could be cited to add some relevance

 ### Long-term